The Loving Caribbean Spice- Grenada

-Carriacou is the largest of the three islands, though it isn’t as widely visited as Grenada.
-Also, natural and historical attractions of Carriacou range from the beaches that circle the island to the numerous national parks.
-Also the underwater sites such as “Kick-em Jenny”, an active volcano just off the coast is worthseeing.
-White Island Marine Park and Sandy Island Marine Park are underwater habitats, while land dwellers will feel more at home Belair National Park and High North Peak.
-Furthermore, several historical sites are also worth visiting, including Gun Point and the Carriacou Museum.
+- Carriacou – is the largest of the three islands.
+Even so, not as widely visited as Grenada.
+The natural and historical attractions of Carriacou range from the beaches that circle the island to the numerous national parks.
+Additionally, underwater sites such as “Kick-em Jenny”, an active volcano just off the coast are worth seeing.

-Petite Martinique has less than one thousand permanent residents, and is very rarely visited by tourists.
-Those who do venture to the island do so to experience absolute privacy and solitude as they explore the island and lay on the beaches.
+- Petite Martinique – Less than one thousand permanent residents rarely visited by tourists.
+Those who do venture to the island do so to experience absolute privacy and solitude.
 You should not miss it during your Grenada Boast Charter.

 - Belmont Estate and Grenada Chocolate Factory